JesseHarlin/SimiansBlog/source/_posts/Using-Inquirer-js.md

 If you've used Yeoman, or Slush.js you probably noticed that they both make use of a really nice tool for getting user input from the command line.

+{% img /images/inquirer/inquirer_js_logo.png "inquirer.js" %}

+What is Inquirer.js?

 <!-- more -->

-What is Inquirer?
 This is what they say:

 {% blockquote %}
 We strive at providing easily embeddable and beautiful command line interface for Node.js